kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-1-intro-setup.markdown

 {% include articles/gulp-toc.html %}

-I started out with Rake tasks and chose later [Grunt.js](http://gruntjs.com/) as my build system, but parts of the process where left in Ruby.
-I used [Compass](http://compass-style.org/) a lot and [Jekyll Assets](http://ixti.net/jekyll-assets/) was handling my versioning.
-And Grunt.js and the Jekyll Asset Pipeline didn’t play well together.
-But then a new solution came along: [Gulp.js](http://gulpjs.com/).

 ## The Tutorial
-This is the first part in a series of 14 articles where I describe my whole build and development process step-by-step from start to finish.
+This is the first part in a series of 14 articles where I describe my whole development and build process step-by-step from start to finish.
 I am sick of all these *Hello World* tutorials spreading around the Internet, describing just the basics and don’t show a whole process, go deeper or share things learned during the process.

 And it’s the first series of articles I write in English, which is not my native language.
-So if you find some spelling mistakes or false grammer, just drop me a message.
+So if you find some spelling mistakes or false grammer, just send me a message.

 Fortunately I stumbled upon a GitHub project called [gulp-starter](https://github.com/greypants/gulp-starter) that helped me a lot to structure my code and understand Gulp.js.
 So my process is partly derived from this fantastic project.